ftrackhq/integrations/doc/introduction/framework/definition.rst

     maya/python/loader/importers/maya_native_loader_importer.py

-This is the actual required DCC app plugin that reads the data from disk, as collected by the framework, and loads it into the current open project.
+This is the actual required DCC app plugin that reads the data from disk, as collected by the Framework, and loads it into the current open project.

 .. code-block:: bash